Self-Explaining Hate Speech Detection with Moral Rationales: Supervised Moral Rationale Attention

-\paragraph{Model Architecture.} We use a pre-trained transformer encoder $f_\theta$ (e.g., BERTimbau) to compute contextual representations $\mathbf{h}_i$ for each input token $w_i$.
+We use a pre-trained transformer encoder $f_\theta$ (e.g., \texttt{BERTimbau} and \texttt{mBERT}) to compute contextual representations $\mathbf{h}_i$ for each input token $w_i$.
 A classification head predicts the moral category based on the [CLS] representation:

 where $\mathbf{h}_{\text{[CLS]}} \in \mathbb{R}^d$ denotes the contextual embedding of the [CLS] token, and $\mathbf{W}_c \in \mathbb{R}^{1 \times d}$ and $\mathbf{b}_c \in \mathbb{R}$ are the learned parameters for class $c$.